 Basically, there are four common types of serums:

-You may think that only people who are more mature and wiser need to use this type of serum.
+You may think that only people who are more mature need to use this type of serum.
 But nope!
 The fact is that just about anyone will benefit from a graceful-aging serum.
 You may even start using one as early as your mid-20s.

 Since skin-damaging free radicals are things that all of us encounter on a daily basis, it’s important to protect your skin against them.
 As such, everyone can benefit from adding an antioxidant serum into their routine.

-First and foremost, this type of serum is extremely beneficial for those who have naturally dry skin, or are suffering from impaired barrier function, and need to increase the water content in their skin.
+First and foremost, this type of serum is extremely beneficial for those who have dehydrated skin, or are suffering from impaired barrier function, and need to increase the water content in their skin.
 However, since hydrated skin equals bouncy, supple, happy skin, people with other skin types can also benefit from certain hydrating serums as well.

 If you’re dealing with post-acne hyperpigmentation, the aftermath of a breakout or acne, then you know it can take months for the marks to fade away.
 This type of serum can help reduce that amount of time to weeks.
 Also, if you’re dealing with a skin condition like melasma (AKA: the mask of pregnancy), then using a colour-correcting serum can also assist in keeping the condition at bay.

 Those are the four most common types of serums that are currently on the market.